-Ask about PBA and NUEDEXTA
+Ask about NUEDEXTA

-Remember, you are your best advocate.
-When you talk about your embarrassing episodes, be specific and don’t hold back—the more details you can provide, the easier it will be for your doctor to understand how PBA is affecting you.
+When you talk about your PBA episodes, be specific and don’t hold back—the more details you can provide, the easier it will be for your doctor to understand what you are experiencing.

 Learn how to take NUEDEXTA and what to expect during treatment, and review important safety information.